Vision-At-SEECS/Python_Starter/README.md

 - [Classes](././11%20-%20Classes/Classes.ipynb)

 ## Credits
-This NumPy starter tutorial is prepared and provided by our MachVIS alumnus Mr. Asim Hameed.
+This Python starter tutorial is prepared and provided by our MachVIS alumnus Mr. Asim Hameed.
 For more information, you can contact him via email at [akhan.mscs19seecs@seecs.edu.pk](akhan.mscs19seecs@seecs.edu.pk) or you can visit his GitHub profile [https://github.com/asimniazi63](https://github.com/asimniazi63).